 - On Accepting Your Children for Who They Are

 Tell me in the comments: What are some comparisons you’ve made with other children?
+What is your biggest struggle with comparing kids?

 Get time management strategies, FREE!